 This area is now a safe ecosystem.
 I first had the opportunity to visit this area when a man-eating tiger from Ranthambhore called T-104 moved towards human habitation and stayed at this gaushala for a week from where the Forest Department moved it to a safer location with the help of the Village Wildlife Volunteers of Tiger Watch.
 The Village Wildlife Volunteers used to monitor the tiger in this area.

-This ecosystem has improved even further with time, and today it is home to over 35 endemic vulture species and over 200 migratory vultures have been sighted this year.
+This ecosystem has improved even further with time, and today it is home to over 35 individuals of endemic vulture species and over 200 migratory vultures have been sighted this year.
 The interactions between these vultures and jackals is worth observing.
 There is very slight anthropogenic manipulation in the sense that the dead cows of the gaushala become an easy source of food for the vultures and jackals living here.

 Caption 3: All the vultures give the jackals a tough fight.